Georgia’s Achievements at International Olympiads

 The Tech Olympiads Hub ensures the organization of student Olympiads in Georgia, the preparation of national teams, and their participation in international Olympiads.
 These Olympiads are:

-Within the framework of the Hub, BTU will coordinate the selection of national teams, the training of student members of these teams, and their participation in international Olympiads.
-The project will contribute to the development of talented youth in the fields of Informatics and Artificial Intelligence, the acquisition of international experience, the strengthening of the innovation ecosystem in Georgia, and will showcase Georgia’s technological education potential on an international scale.
+Within the framework of the Hub, BTU coordinates the selection of national teams, the preparation of student and youth members of the teams, and their participation in international Olympiads.
+The project supports the development of talented young people in the fields of informatics and artificial intelligence, the acquisition of international experience, and the strengthening of the innovative ecosystem in Georgia.

-To date, Georgia has won 7 gold, 13 silver, and 43 bronze medals, as well as 2 honorable mentions at the International Olympiad in Informatics; 2 gold, 4 silver, and 3 bronze medals at the European Girls’ Olympiad in Informatics; and 2 gold, 4 silver, and 20 bronze medals at the European Junior Olympiad in Informatics.
-Georgia also has champions of the European Junior and Central European Olympiads, as well as a champion of the European Girls’ Olympiad.
+To date, Georgia has won 7 gold, 13 silver, and 43 bronze medals, as well as 2 honorable diplomas, at the World Olympiad; 3 gold, 4 silver, and 3 bronze medals, as well as 1 honorable diploma, at the European Girls’ Olympiad; and 2 gold, 4 silver, and 20 bronze medals at the European Junior Olympiad.
+Georgia also has champions of the European Junior Olympiad and the Central European Olympiad, as well as a champion of the European Girls’ Olympiad.

-Olympiad participants today work in global corporations such as Google, Meta, Microsoft, Dropbox, Palantir Technologies, Amazon, Facebook, Databricks, Waymo, and others.
-Their experience and achievements create a strong technological ecosystem, the further development of which will be elevated to a new level by the Georgia Tech Olympiads Hub at BTU.
+Olympiad participants today work at major corporations such as Google, Meta, Microsoft, Dropbox, Palantir Technologies, Amazon, Facebook, Databricks, Waymo, and others.
+Their experience and achievements create a strong technological ecosystem, the development of which the Georgian Tech Olympiads Hub at BTU will help elevate to a new level.

 History